For a summary of our event and select talks, please check out

 We’re also holding a panel and open discussion on the story of the Nightscout Project, a patient-driven innovation to allow for remote monitoring of glucose levels using existing monitoring devices for people with Type 1 diabetes.
 Learn about the history of an open source project that continues to be developed, maintained, and supported by volunteers.
 What are the possibilities for research and collaboration with the medical and commercial communities?
 What are the controversies associated with “DIY” health technologies?

-Panelists include Joyce Lee, Nancy Benovich Gilby, Liz Kaziunas, Kenneth Stack, Weston Nordgren II, James Wedding, Nate Heintzman, Jose Gomez-Marquez and Anna Young.
+Panelists include Joyce Lee, Nancy Benovich Gilby, Liz Kaziunas, Kenneth Stack, Weston Nordgren II, James Wedding, Nate Heintzman, Grace Kaur and Hollie Wilkins.

 Registration is not required for Monday’s symposium, light breakfast will be provided.